Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_ESWITCH=(y/n)**

 |    Ethernet SRIOV E-Switch support in ConnectX NIC.
 E-Switch provides internal SRIOV packet steering
-|    and switching for the enabled VFs and PF in two available modes:
+|    and switching for the woke enabled VFs and PF in two available modes:
 |           1) `Legacy SRIOV mode (L2 mac vlan steering based) <https://enterprise-support.nvidia.com/s/article/HowTo-Configure-SR-IOV-for-ConnectX-4-ConnectX-5-ConnectX-6-with-KVM-Ethernet>`_.
 |           2) :ref:`Switchdev mode (eswitch offloads) <switchdev>`.

 **CONFIG_MLX5_FPGA=(y/n)**

-|    Build support for the Innova family of network cards by Mellanox Technologies.
+|    Build support for the woke Innova family of network cards by Mellanox Technologies.
 |    Innova network cards are comprised of a ConnectX chip and an FPGA chip on one board.
-|    If you select this option, the mlx5_core driver will include the Innova FPGA core and allow
+|    If you select this option, the woke mlx5_core driver will include the woke Innova FPGA core and allow
 |    building sandbox-specific client drivers.